ahelium/jaffle_shop/materialize/README.md

 ## Jaffle Shop, but Streaming

 `jaffle_shop` is a fictional ecommerce store that used across dbt labs docs as a playground.
 Here we try to maintain a fork of it using Materialize as the backend database.

 ### Running the Materialize extension of jaffle_shop

-[TODO]
-Materilizes is blah... so we need sources blah...
+Materialize is a streaming database. we accept data from relational databases like postgres, streaming sources like kafka, and file sources like s3.
+For this jaffle shop extension we've emulated a microservices architecture.
 We've kept the data the same as the jaffle_shop demo, but instead of seeding it from a CSV, we run a little python script to send it to redpanda.

+* **Producer**

+   The producer just loops through the jaffle shop CSV's, makes a kafka topic for each, and sends each row the corresponding topic [`producer` directory](./producer).

+* **Redpanda**

+  The producer produces JSON-formatted events with jaffle shop info to the `raw_customers`, `raw_orders`, and `raw_payments` Redpanda topics.

+* **Materialize**

+  Materialize is set up to consume streaming jaffle shop info from Redpanda.

+* **dbt**

+  You can define your data model using SQL and our dbt-adapter just as you would any other data warehouse - join over sources, aggregate, filter, and time window, and your data will be updated in real time.

 ## Docker